-Jane Cartwright was appointed to the Brackenridge Estate Ltd Board as Chair in 2013.
+Jane Cartwright was appointed to the Brackenridge Services Ltd Board as Chair in 2013.
 She holds a Bachelor of Science, a Post Graduate Diploma in Science (Human Nutrition) and an MBA from the University of Otago, and holds NZ Dietetic Registration.

 Her current directorships, trustee and committee member responsibilities include: